kostadin-t/btp-terraform/units/unit_4/lesson_3/README.md

 }
 ```

-You can see that we are listing up all the resources that we have moved from the `main.tf` to the module `srvc_baseline` and re-route their address in the state file.
+You can see that we are listing up all the resources that we have moved from the `main.tf` to the module `srvc_baseline` and re-route their address so that the state file gets get updated accordingly.

 ### Test our code

-Done.
-Let's see if things still work.
-Let's switch to our directory `learning-terraform-on-sapbtp/BTP` and run these steps:
+Now let's see if things still work.
+Let's switch to the directory `learning-terraform-on-sapbtp/BTP` and do our homework first:

 ```bash
 terraform fmt